amish1188/learning-actions/README.md

 Using your preferred tool, clone the forked repository to your local machine.
 The following steps should be executed in a code editor, e.g. Visual Studio Code.

-### Step 2 - Re-name the created yml file.
+### Step 2 - Re-name the created yml file and workflow.

-When working with workflows in larger projects, following a naming standard to quickly identify what a workflow is related to could be useful.
+When setting up workflows within larger projects, following a naming standard, allows the developers to quickly identify what a workflow is related to.

+The template we have used has set the name of the workflow to `.NET` which isn't nessesarily very descriptive.

+The name of the workflow is declared in the first line of `dotnet.yml`.

-Give your existing workflow a reasonable name.
+**Give the workflow a reasonable name and rename the file.**

 ### Step 3 - Remove the PR event trigger for the workflow

 As this is a workshop for you to learn GitHub Actions, we do not expect any pull requests for this repository.

+**Simplify your workflow file by removing the pull request event, but leaving the push event for main.**

 ### Step 4 - Add a scheduled event trigger for the workflow